 The Beginner's Guide to Determining Your Enneagram Type

-Ever felt misunderstood or did not understand something about someone else?
-A personality system called the Enneagram can help by offering a framework for understanding a person's core fears and motivations.
+Ever felt like did not understand someone else?
+People are different and there is a personality system called the Enneagram can help demystify others and yourself.
+The Enneagram offers a framework for understanding people’s core fears and motivations.

 In this guide, I’ll simplify the complex world of the Enneagram.
-I’ll show you exactly how to determine your type so that you can understand yourself and others better.
+I’ll show you exactly how to determine your type so that you can better understand yourself and others.

 Enneagram Overview